 A 45 minute lesson ($110 or $990 for ten) is good once you have the basics well established in walk and trot and would like to work on canter.
 It’s also a good place to start if you used to ride a lot, had regular lessons, could competently walk, trot and canter in an arena, but have not been riding for a while.

-A one hour lesson ($135 or $1200 for ten) gives you more scope to have a lesson in Centennial Park, rather than in the Equestrian Centre, or to work on jumping, if that interests you.
-We teach both flatwork (dressage) and jumping.
+A one hour lesson ($135 or $1200 for ten) gives you more scope to work on particular skills.
+We teach flatwork (dressage) and will teach jumping down the track when we establish the facilities.
 While jumping isn’t for everyone, learning the basics of the forward seat and going over poles can be really good for every rider – improving their position and balance.
 The forward seat also makes life easier for horses and can provide them with a nice rest from carrying our full weight on their back.
 Equally, for riders interested in jumping, it’s very important to continue to work on your flatwork.
 Flatwork helps you place your horse in the right position and at the right pace for those jumps!

 Once you can ride confidently by yourself in walk and rising trot and can safely steer in rising trot, for at least twenty minutes, you can consider sharing a lesson.
-You can share either with someone you know or with someone we suggest who is at the same riding level.
-Shared lessons go for one hour and are $110 per person (or $990 for a block of ten).
+You can share either with riders you know or with riders we suggest who are at the same riding level.
+Shared lessons go for two hours, comprising 30 minutes of horse management either side of a one hour group riding lesson.
+They are $110 per person (or $990 for a block of ten).